 The real challenge comes when The designers must add more processing power and much longer battery life into small spaces.
 Also, a lot depends on the application of IoT devices.

-All this time, we can see a growing demand for inexpensive, and low-power, with the configurable processors highly compatible instruction sets and that is the greatest design limitation
+All this time, we can see a growing demand for inexpensive, and low-power, the configurable processors and highly compatible instruction sets and that is the greatest design limitation

 STRUCTURE OF EMBEDDED SYSTEM

-Embedded systems usually composed of 3 main elements
+Embedded systems are usually composed of 3 main elements

 - Hardware- The hardware of embedded systems is made of microprocessors and microcontrollers.
 Microprocessors refer to a CPU (central processing unit) that is integrated with other basic computing components such as memory chips.
 Microcontrollers have all those components built into one chip and are embedded inside of a system that controls a singular performed function in a device.